asolomon15/ReefCoin/doc/README.md

-Proton Core 1.0.0
+Reef Core 1.0.0
 =====================

-This is the official reference wallet for Proton digital currency and comprises the backbone of the Proton peer-to-peer network.
-You can [download Proton Core](https://reefcoin.io) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Reef digital currency and comprises the backbone of the Reef peer-to-peer network.
+You can [download Reef Core](https://reefcoin.io) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Proton on your native platform.
+The following are some helpful notes on how to run Reef on your native platform.

 ### Unix